 On the eastern tip of the Rodopou Peninsula in West Crete are the scanty remains of a temple dedicated to the Cretan goddess Diktynna (Diktynnaion).
-Diktynna was the virgin goddess of hunting and she was worshipped fervently in western Crete as the patroness of hunters and fishermen.
+Diktynna was the virgin goddess of hunting and was worshipped fervently in western Crete as the patroness of hunters and fishermen.

 Diktynna was also known as Britomartis (“Sweet Maiden” from the ancient Greek words britos and martis) and was closely identified with the goddess Artemis.
 However, on Crete itself, Artemis, Britomartis and Diktynna maintained separate identities in cultic contexts.
 Diktynna had a temple on Mount Tityrus near Cydonia (Strab.
 10.4.12).
 On the island of Aegina, she received the surname Aphaea where her temple can still be seen.
 Like Artemis, Diktynna was a huntress and the deity of nature, the wild countryside and mountains.

-Diktynna was portrayed on Cretan coins of the cities Kydonia, Polyrrhenia and Phalasarna.
-Coins of Imperial times represented her as a mountain mother, connected with Mount Dikte, where, according one version of the myth, Zeus was born.
+Diktynna was portrayed on Cretan coins of Kydonia, Polyrrhenia and Phalasarna.
+Coins of Imperial times represented her as a mountain mother, connected with Mount Dikte, where, according to one version of the myth, Zeus was born.
 Towards the end of Trajan’s reign in 115-117 AD, silver coinage minted by the Cretan Koinon had Diktynna on the reverse as kourotrophos (child nourishing) of Zeus.

 According to the Latin inscription inscribed on the milestone (AE 1902, 0180), the road was constructed on the order of Hadrian with funds provided by the sacred treasury of Diktynna.